St Clements Surgery39 Temple StreetOxford, OX4 1JSTel: 01865 248 550

 On Monday, Tuesday and Wednesday mornings we have our practice Health Care Assistant here to take blood, carry out new patient health checks, and attend to dressings.

-Our minor surgery clinic is held on a monthly basis.
+Our minor surgery clinic is held on a Thursday.
 This is run by Dr Rohit Kotnis.

 Fridays 2:30pm – 3:30pm